ionrock/ionrock.github.io/content/post/new-year-writing-update.md

-+++
+---
-categories = ["documentation", "notes", "Writing"] date = 2019-03-28T17:45:00Z
+categories: ["documentation", "notes", "Writing"]
+date: 2019-03-28T17:45:00Z
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "new-year-writing-update"
+slug: "new-year-writing-update"
-summary = "I made a commitment to write more this year.
-Let's see how it is going." tags = ["documentation", "notes", "Writing"] title = "New Year Writing Update"
+summary: "I made a commitment to write more this year.
+Let's see how it is going."

-+++
+tags: ["documentation", "notes", "Writing"]
+title: "New Year Writing Update"
+---

 I started this year [rebooting](/post/reboot/) my blog and it seemed like a good time to check in on how things are going.
 As a reminder, here is what I planned on shooting for: